egoexpress/docker-known/README.md

 Run the [Known][2] social publishing platform in a [Docker][3] container!

-This unofficial image uses the 0.7.8.5 ("Makeba") release of Known, and has been designed to run one process per container, i.e.:
+This unofficial image uses the latest release of Known available on Github, and has been designed to run one process per container, i.e.:

 - one container used as [data volume][4] for settings, posts, etc.